Dvisacker/eth-cloud/README.md

 - https://pawelurbanek.com/ethereum-node-aws

 ## Tips
-- For AWS, provision 16k IOPS for syncing then drop down to 8k
-- The node occasionally needs a restart: `sudo systemctl restart reth`
 - Hetzner is much cheaper than AWS (4 times cheaper for compute, 1.5 cheaper for storage)

 ## Todo